 At Market Logic, we make sure you can always add additional dimensions at any time, and whenever your analytics questions require it.
 Our platform ensures that you don’t have to re-import data because the dimensions are flexible and can be easily changed.

 This ‘business requirement driven analysis paradigm’ is also known as schema-on-read, which allows for a rapid data ingestions process.
-By “rapid”, I mean you don’t have to plan or depend on the detailed usage of a specific artefact and its insights at ingestion time, but can dynamically adapt the use of this artefact when and how the business requirements demand it.
+By “rapid”, I mean you don’t have to plan or depend on the detailed usage of a specific artifact and its insights at ingestion time, but can dynamically adapt the use of this artifact when and how the business requirements demand it.

 As a consequence, they lack the flexibility marketers need to get meaningful insights from the data – fast answers simply aren’t enough when the questions are changing.

 Empowering IT to do what they do best

 A dynamic analytics platform that is driven by business requirements enables enterprise IT to do what they do best – make the core technology available in a reliable and responsive way, without having to manage the process of business requirement changes.
 At the same time, business users themselves can do exactly that if they see the need for it.

 It’s a dream come true for anyone who’s ever had to plan roles and responsibilities for IT Operations and LoB IT.
 The business benefits of defining your own questions on the fly is also a huge benefit.